 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and the rules of the Securities and Exchange Commission (SEC).
 Intercompany accounts and transactions have been eliminated.

 The unaudited condensed consolidated financial statements of the Company and the accompanying notes included in this Quarterly Report on Form 10-Q are unaudited.
 In the opinion of management, all adjustments necessary for a fair presentation of the Condensed Consolidated Financial Statements have been included.
 Such adjustments are of a normal, recurring nature.
-The Condensed Consolidated Financial Statements, and the accompanying notes, are prepared in accordance with GAAP and do not contain certain information included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2018, and Current Report on Form 8-K with respect to the Merger filed with the SEC on February 25, 2019 and amended on April 30, 2019.
+The Condensed Consolidated Financial Statements, and the accompanying notes, are prepared in accordance with GAAP and do not contain certain information included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2018, and Current Report on Form 8-K with respect to the Merger originally filed with the SEC on February 25, 2019, as amended and restated on July 12, 2019.
 The interim Condensed Consolidated Financial Statements should be read in conjunction with that Annual Report on Form 10-K and Current Report on Form 8-K. Results for the interim periods presented are not necessarily indicative of the results that might be expected for the entire fiscal year.

 Principles of Consolidation

 The accompanying consolidated financial statements include the accounts of the following entities, all of which were under common control and ownership at June 30, 2019: